 Advantages of hydroponics systems

 Why is this so?
 Plants have the potential to grow faster and bigger because they don’t need to work hard to get nutrients.

-Uses less water
+Uses less water in hydroponic system

 Thus it can be said that a hydroponics system is also environment-friendly because there is a reduction in waste and pollution from soil runoff.

-Can build it in a small area
+Can build hydroponic system in a small area